BlockchainCommons/Gordian/Docs/SSKR-Sharing.md

 **Corporate recovery.** Three shares can be given to three people who already have financial responsibility within the company.
 This create a dual-control situation for key reconstruction.
 Ideally, the three people are physically separated, such as in different offices.
 Some of these shares might be stored in safety deposit boxes associated with the company, others in safes or vaults at the company itself, or at worst locked and safe drawers.
 Places with logged access are also a good option.
 They should not be taken to personal domiciles.

-Also see our ["Dangers of Secret Sharing" article](https://github.com/BlockchainCommons/Gordian/blob/shannona-sskr-scenarios/Docs/SSKR-Dangers.md#an-autonomous-example) for a specific example of a 2-of-3 share scenario that is hybrizied with a 2-of-3 multisig.
+Also see our ["Dangers of Secret Sharing" article](https://github.com/BlockchainCommons/Gordian/blob/shannona-sskr-scenarios/Docs/SSKR-Dangers.md#an-autonomous-example) for a specific example of a 2-of-3 share scenario that is hybridized with a 2-of-3 multisig.

 ### 3 of 5 Shares